logan-anderson/logan.codes/content/blog/what-is-nextjs.md

 ---
 # What is Next.js?

-Next.js (or next or nextjs however you choose to say it) is a popular react meta-framework In the past few months, nextjs has sky-rocketed in popularity.
+Next.js (or next or nextjs however you choose to say it) is a popular meta-framework for [react](https://reactjs.org/ "React ").
+In the past few months, nextjs has sky-rocketed in popularity.
 Don't believe me just check out the npm downloads.  👇

 ![nextjs npm downloads](https://i.imgur.com/YkIYzgy.png "Next cpm downloads")

 It has received overwhelming growth since 2020.
 Now let's get into some of the features and why someone might use this over running traditional client-side react in the browser.

+_**Note: This blog post is meant for folks who are already familiar with react and javascript.
+If you are not I would suggest you read up on those before tacking nextjs.**_

 ## Static site generation

+Static site generation is when a website is built once and then the raw HTML is served to the user at request time.
+This is contrary to how React typically runs.
+Normally, when using a tool like [CRA](https://reactjs.org/docs/create-a-new-react-app.html) or something similar the content of the pages is all encoded in javascript.
+This javascript is then sent to the client and must be rendered in the client browsers.
+Why is this an issue?
+Two reasons.

+1. Speed
+2. Search engine optimization

+Although Google says that does process the javascript when crawling a site it may not be able to see valuable information, such as hyperlinks, quickly.
+This can have an effect on how the pages rank on good.

+Next and probably more important is speed.
+When your react app made with CRA is pulled down from the server as stated before it must run all the js to get the content.
+This takes time and can slow down how fast your website content is displayed to the user.
+What if we could send down the HTML already rendered so the client would not have to when the page is loaded for the first time.
+Well, we can and this is one form of static site generation.

+Nexjs will render all of your pages and generate the HTML for them.
+(It does so at build time) After the site is built when the page is requested is sends the pages HTML already rendered.
+This makes the site much faster to load for the first time.

 ## Server-side rendering